Skip to main content

 Removed options

-The following options where removed in Babel 8.0.0:
+The following options were removed in Babel 8.0.0:

 • corejs